Radeon2211/eshopping-client/README.md

 Only first 3 routes are available for unauthenticated user.

-App is almost fully tested with unit and integration tests.
+App is almost fully tested with unit, integration and E2E tests.

-Next steps are:

-- add the option to write a review of the purchased products
-- add notifications when someone buy your product or write a review of your product